About Drystone Joe

 I also sell retail items related to drystone masonry.
 These include my stone carvings, a drystone masonry manual I wrote, and a three-dimensional stone arch puzzle I designed and patented.

 In 1999, I earned a bachelor’s degree in Appalachian studies from Berea College.
-I earned a master’s degree in vocational education from the University of Kentucky in 2001.
+Then I earned a master’s degree in vocational education from the University of Kentucky in 2001.
 In 2011, I earned grades 6-12 social studies teaching license from the University of North Carolina.
-I also earned certification as a drystone masonry instructor twice, and twice as a drystone mason from the Drystone Walling Association of Great Britain.
+I also earned certification as a drystone masonry instructor in 2001, then again in 2016 from the Drystone Walling Association of Great Britain.
+I earned two levels of drystone masonry fence building certification, first in 2001 in Kentucky, then in Scotland in 2006, also from the Drystone Walling Association of Great Britain.